-- a) The guideline professional fees are based on cost of works as per fee survey undertaken by the profession in 2018/19.
-As per the CBE Policy Framework on determination and review of guideline professional fees for built environment professions, the guideline professional fees take into consideration reasonable rate of return on investment, intellectual capital, effort and, most importantly, risk. - b) The guideline professional fees tables have been split into 3 complexities to align with the Identification of Work. - c) The guideline professionals fee tables represent the fees for a full service by a hypothetical average sized architectural practice, practising in a responsible and sustainable manner.
-This means that the tables are not meant to fit any one specific project perfectly and, in almost all cases, should be adjusted up or down in relation to specific project conditions. - d) Unless otherwise agreed, in writing, by the architectural professional, the information produced in relation to a single project is authorised for use only on that project and may not be used for another project, in whole or in part. - e) The guideline professional fees are expressly not suitable for use in a basket of professional fees calculation, where all professional fees are reduced to fit a required overall fee basket.
+- a) The guideline for professional fees is based on cost of works as per fee survey undertaken by SACAP and Voluntary Associations in May 2021.
+As per the CBE Policy Framework on determination and review of guideline for professional fees for built environment professions, the guideline for professional fees takes into consideration reasonable rate of return on investment, intellectual capital, effort and, most importantly, risk. - b) The guideline for professional fees tables have been split into 3 complexities to align with the Identification of Work. - c) The guideline for professional fee tables represents the fees for a full service by a hypothetical average sized architectural practice, practising in a responsible and sustainable manner.
+This means that the tables are not meant to fit any one specific project perfectly and, in almost all cases, should be adjusted up or down in relation to specific project conditions. - d) Unless otherwise agreed, in writing, by the architectural professional, the information produced in relation to a single project is authorised for use only on that project and may not be used for another project, in whole or in part. - e) The guideline for professional fees is expressly not suitable for use in a basket of professional fees calculation, where all professional fees are reduced to fit a required overall fee basket.
 Reduction of fees in this manner, without due regard to a concurrent agreed reduction of service, is strongly discouraged because the quality of service will be impacted negatively to the detriment of a client.